Re-using model results to determine materials properties: connector theory approach: Formalism

 The idea can be summarized as follows: suppose one wishes to calculate an observable or quantity $O$ that is a function or functional of a set of parameters or function $Q$, and it can depend on additional arguments $x$, so $O=O(x;Q)$.
 For example, if $O$ is the xc potential $v_{\rm xc}({\bf r};[n])$, then $x$ is a spatial coordinate ${\bf r}$ and $Q$ is a function, the density $n({\bf r}')$.
 Or, $O$ could be a spectral function, $x$ the frequency, and $Q$ the atomic potentials, etc. In most cases $O(x;Q)$ is difficult or impossible to calculate in a real material without approximations, or even unknown.
 However, it may be possible to calculate $O(x;Q)$ for some $Q$ in a restricted domain: this restricted domain defines a model.
 For example, when $Q$ is the electron density and we restrict it to homogeneous densities, the model is the HEG.
 Connector theory aims at using the model results in order to simulate systems where $Q$ lies outside the model domain.
-The underlying hypothesis is that not all details of the parameters that describe the real system are equally important.
-The aim is therefore to find, for a given real system where $Q\equiv Q^R$, another $Q \equiv Q^c$ that lies in the model domain, such that
+The goal is therefore to find, for a given real system where $Q\equiv Q^R$, another $Q \equiv Q^c$ that lies in the model domain, such that

 Note the subscript $x$ of $Q^c_x$, which indicates that $Q^c$ is allowed to be different for every value of the argument $x$.
-Of course, it could still be impossible to fulfill equality \eqref{eq:connector} if one restricts the model domain too severely.
-However, if the model is flexible enough such that the equation can be satisfied in principle, one can try to find the one or more $Q^c_x$ for which the equality holds.
-We call $Q^c_x$ the \textit{connector}.

-In the following we suppose that the model is described by only one effective parameter $\mathcal Q$ or, when there are more parameters, we can choose one that will be used to fulfill (\ref{eq:connector}).
+In the following we suppose that, because the model is simple, it is described by only one effective parameter $\mathcal Q$ or, when there are more parameters, we can choose one that will be used to fulfill (\ref{eq:connector}).
 This restriction can be dropped, but it is often useful and we keep it here for clarity.
-In this case, in the model the functional or multi-dimensional function can be represented by a scalar function, $O(x;Q^c_x)\to \mathcal {O}_x(\mathcal Q^c_x)$.
-For example, in the HEG the one parameter $\mathcal Q$ is its number density $\bar n$, so $v_{\rm xc}({\bf r};[n])\to v_{\rm xc}^h(\bar n)$, where $v_{\rm xc}^h$ corresponds to $\mathcal {O}$ and $\bar n$ to $\mathcal Q$.
-Eq. (\ref{eq:connector}) is then formally solved,
+In this case, in the model the functional or multi-dimensional function can be represented by a simple function, $O(x;Q^c_x)\to \mathcal {O}_x(\mathcal Q^c_x)$.
+For example, in the HEG the one parameter $\mathcal Q$ is its number density $ n^h$, so $v_{\rm xc}({\bf r};[n])\to v_{\rm xc}^h(n^h)$, where $v_{\rm xc}^h$ corresponds to $\mathcal {O}$ and $n^h$ to $\mathcal Q$.
+Eq. \eqref{eq:connector} reads then